Halitosis is a dental and medical problem, which may stem from the activity of bacteria in the mouth and poor oral health.

 • Don't forget to clean behind the back teeth in each row.

 • Don't brush your tongue with regular toothpaste; it's better to dip your toothbrush in mouthwash for tongue cleaning.

 • Don't run to the gastroenterologist for concerns about bad breath – it usually comes from the mouth and seldom from the stomach.

 • Don't give mouthwash to very young children, as they can swallow it.

 • Don't clean your tongue so hard that it hurts.

 • Don't rely on mouthwash alone – practise complete oral hygiene.

 When to call the doctor

-When you are showing signs and symptoms of halitosis or when told so by a friend, make an appointment to see a dentist to help you with the problem.
+If you are showing signs and symptoms of halitosis, or when told so by a friend, make an appointment to see a dentist to help you with the problem.

-Reviewed by Dr Jeff Michelson, South African Dental Association (SADA), June 2010
+Previously reviewed by Dr Jeff Michelson, South African Dental Association